-This article refers to rentals where the vehicle is covered by a Turo’ protection package.
-Vehicles covered by owner-provided insurance and their associated reservations are not subject to this process, and instead are subject to the owner’s commercial rental insurance policies and processes.
+This article refers to trips where the vehicle is covered by a Turo protection plan.
+Vehicles provided be Commercial Hosts and their associated trips are not subject to this process, and instead are subject to the host’s commercial rental insurance policies and processes.

-If a renter discovers damage from the trip, they must report it immediately at turo.com/resolutions.
-The renter should NOT take the car to a repair shop without written permission from the owner.
+- If a guest discovers damage from the trip, they must report it immediately at turo.com/resolutions.
+The guest should NOT take the car to a repair shop without written permission from the host.

 - The host and guest should do another walk around the car and agree that the car was returned in the same condition.

 - If there is any new damage eligible for protection under a protection plan, it is usually the guest’s responsibility.

 - If the host believes that they might want to pursue a claim, they must report it to Turo at turo.com/resolutions within 24 hours of the end of trip (or within 24 hours of learning of it from the guest, whichever is earlier), or it will not be eligible for consideration.

 - The photographs must be taken and submitted within the 24 hours of the end of the reservation for the claim to be eligible for coverage.